 Year 5 Lime and Year 5 Violet

 Our class teacher in Year 5 Pink is Miss Diss and our cover teacher is Mr. Crabtree.
-Our Teaching assistants are Miss Mishi and Miss Stanley.
-Mrs Palermo teaches in Year 5 Aqua are Mrs Palermo and Miss O'Mahony and Mohammad is our Teaching Assistant.
+Our Teaching assistants are Maria Bassett and Titi.
+The teachers in Year 5 Aqua are Mrs Palermo and Miss O'Mahony and Mohammad is our Teaching Assistant.

 We believe that Year 5 is a very important year for children as they develop a deeper understanding in subjects through critical thinking and application of their knowledge.
 These skills are essential in preparing children for Year 6 and the transition into Secondary school.
 Our aim is to place learning in a real world context and allow children to use what they learn to reason, problem solve and critique.
 A key focus for us is reading, which allows children to expand their imagination, vocabulary, sentence structure and comprehension skills.
 Please access the Year 5 Curriculum Map for each term to see a breakdown of what topics are covered in each subject area.

 Our Topic in the first half is Rivers, which we study in Geography, Science and English.
 We track the course of a river from its source, through all of its features, until it connects to the sea.
 We focus on the River Thames and are lucky enough to take a trip to Deptford Creek to wade in the River Ravensbourne and discover all about river wildlife, how the river is used, the effects of the tide from the Thames and how to keep the water clean and free of pollution.
 Our key reading text is Clockwork by Michael Morpurgo, which we use to develop our skills of retrieval.